 a.
 Analyze and respond to the data in the data sheet for your program.
 Provide clarifications or explanations for any positive or negative trends indicated by the data, and discuss what you are doing to improve.
 The Demand program review metrics are Ratio of Out-of-Discipline Credit Hours to Total Credit Hours, Number of Program Graduates Who Continue Education, Number of Program Graduates Who Return to UAA to Pursue an Additional Program, and Gap between Job Openings and Degree Completions.
-(Note: Gap between Job Openings and Degree Completions not required for AY22 Program Reviews.)
+(Note: Gap between Job Openings and Degree Completions.)
 (3000 characters or less)